July 4, 2025, 6:06 am | Read time: 2 minutes

 Other Planned Features

-Insiders have long reported that Apple is working on a blood pressure monitoring feature for the Apple Watch.
-This could finally arrive with the Apple Watch Ultra 3.
+Insiders have long reported that Apple is working on a blood pressure measurement feature for the Apple Watch.
+This could finally come with the Apple Watch Ultra 3.
 However, the company still needs to overcome technical challenges.
 It is likely that certification as a medical device is planned, which means the accuracy and reliability of the measurements must meet high standards.

 Find all the details about the Apple Watch Ultra 3 in our overview.

 Furthermore, according to “MacRumors,” the Ultra 3 is expected to feature an S10 chip or newer and support faster charging.
-These features were already introduced with the Watch Series 10 last year.
+Apple introduced these features with the Watch Series 10 last year.